Arcadia-Science/arcadia-pycolor/README.md

 pip install --index-url https://test.pypi.org/simple/ arcadia-pycolor
 ```

-If everything looks good, build and publish the package to the real PyPI server:
+If everything looks good, build and publish the package to the prod PyPI server:

 ```bash
 make publish
 ```

-Finally, check that you can install the package from the real PyPI server:
+Finally, check that you can install the package from the prod PyPI server:

 ```bash
 pip install arcadia-pycolor